kurko/blog/obsidian/guide/_posts/2022-10-15-jekyll-with-obsidian.md

 - **✅ it is (mostly) free:** Github Pages is free.
 - **✅ it is my 2nd-brain:** this is still in a discovery phase, but given I can publish any of my personal notes, I'll say yes for this.
 I will have to improve my website layout for it to truly encompass all my notes.

+If you're intested, from here it gets more technical.

 ### How can I configure Jekyll and Obsidian together?

 This is mostly instructions for myself.